RNDr.

 few years we went with my children to my grandmother's in

-Bořenovice on May 1 to Holešov, where the May Day parade was
+Bořenovice on May 1 to Holeov, where the May Day parade

-conceived more as a folk party with traditional costumes, flowers
+was conceived more as a folk party with traditional costumes,

 bombastically organized as in big cities).

-Dr. Kuba was unable to reflect on the most
+Dr. Kuba was unable to reflect, that this despotic

-behavior..! ..
-When I tried to suggest it to him gently and my
+tried to indicate it to him gently and friendly, I encountered a

 Initially, there were attempts to despotic